BeepIsla/CSGO-Overwatch-Bot/README.md

 - `parsing`
 - - `steamWebAPIKey`: Optional Steam Web API key
 - - `minimumTime`: The minimum amount of seconds of parsing before sending the Conviction-Message
+- - `aimbot`
-- - `maxTicks`: The maximum amount of ticks to check when the suspect gets a kill
+- - - `maxTicks`: The maximum amount of ticks to check when the suspect gets a kill
-- - `threshold`: The maximum threshold between angles before adding an infraction
+- - - `threshold`: The maximum threshold between angles before adding an Aimbot-Infraction
+- - `afking`
+- - - `radius`: If a player is within this radius an entire round it counts as an AFKing-Infraction
 - `verdict`
 - - `writeLog`: Should we write logs to a file?
 - - `maxVerdicts`: The maximum amount of cases we want to do.
 0 for infinite
 - - `maxAimbot`: The maximum amount of infractions allowed before setting user as aimbotter
+- - `maxAFKing`: The maximum amount of infractions allowed before setting user as griefing
 - `other`
 - - `autoDecode`: Automatically try to decode an incoming unhandled message